SamMartin92/Johnny-The-T-Shirt-Guy/README.md

 <ul>
 <li>should immediately see, through the heading block & content of landing page, the purpose of the website.</li>
 <li>will be able to navigate to products and orders page intuitively.</li>
-<li>should immediately sense the independant, DIY ethos of the business through the content and styling of the page.</li>
+<li>should immediately sense the independent, DIY ethos of the business through the content and styling of the page.</li>
 </ul>

 ## Returning users: